lattejed/learnyouatezos.com/pages/chapter_01450.md

 ###Generating your key

 You'll need to decide if you want to generate a `tz2` or `tz3` address for your baking operation.
-There is currently no practical difference between the two and Azure has support for both.
+There is currently no practial difference between the two and Azure has support for both.
 Azure does not support `tz1` addresses.

 To generate a `tz2` address: